alarst13/u3d/README.md

-This repository provides an implementation for the paper [Universal 3-Dimensional Perturbations forBlack-Box Attacks on Video Recognition Systems](https://arxiv.org/pdf/2107.04284.pdf).
+This repository provides an implementation for the paper [Universal 3-Dimensional Perturbations for Black-Box Attacks on Video Recognition Systems](https://arxiv.org/pdf/2107.04284.pdf).

 ## Setup Instructions